Lastaapps/bc_thesis/README.md

 The [latest PDF version](https://github.com/Lastaapps/bc_thesis/actions/workflows/latex.yml) of the thesis can be found in artifacts in GitHub workflows.

+## Done
+- run no 3 nor 4 cycles with cycle match chunks and neighbors degree

 ## TODO
+- run score on no NAC coloring
+- run no NAC coloring with larger subgraphs as I misinterpreted the results
+- smart split jenom na linear a log
 - resolve todos
 - more examples
 - Fix line breaks & typography